 Language exchanges put “the language in a social context, instead of pursuing an artificial narrative.
 It can really help,” says Todd Bryant, a language technology specialist at Dickinson College and founder of The Mixxer, a site that matches language learners for conversations on video chat for free.

 The concept of peer-to-peer teaching, or “mutual instruction,” is not new.
 In one instance dating back to early 1800s, a short-staffed school in Chennai, India, designed a system where students would help each other learn various subjects.
 Then, in the 1960s, a German-French youth exchange organization solidified it as a formal teaching strategy when they created language partnership programs between French and German students.

-Both partners should equally profit from the exchange, but each individual is ultimately responsible for what they learn.
 “At the time, this was quite novel,” says Tim Lewis, director of postgraduate studies at the Centre for Research in Education and Educational Technology at Open University in the UK.
 “The aim was that people would get to know each other and form lifelong friendships, and grow a familiarity with each other’s culture and language.”
 The benefits of language exchange partnerships are now backed by years of qualitative research.